CenterForSpatialResearch/NYCDHWeek/Guidelines/QGIS.md

 * Add a vector layer
 * Upload a dataset to QGIS
 * Join datasets based on a shared identifier
+* Join datasets based on a shared location
 * Query a dataset based on a feature
 * Create a choropleth map